 So I took my place amongst the throng of orange people seated on the ground around an octagonal marble (or was it concrete?) pavilion and waited to hear what he had to say.

-His subject that morning was the evolution of institutions.
+His subject the morning I was there was the evolution of institutions.
 He defined three phases.
 I can’t remember exactly what he called each phase, but I thought what he said was so insightful I can still remember it 35 years later.

 In the first phase, a fan base gathers naturally or organically around a charismatic leader.
 Like Jesus gathering disciples on the shores of the Sea of Galilee, The Beatles gathering fans in the Cavern, Rajneesh gathering Orange People in Poona, or Bin Laden gathering terrorists in a cave in Afghanistan.